Brass Target: Development

 The film is based on the 1974 historical novel The Algonquin Project by British writer Frederick W. Nolan in which a fictional protagonist tries to stop the assassination of Patton in a staged car accident.
 For more than thirty years, the death of Patton had been regarded as an unfortunate accident; however, it was noted at the time that the release of this 1978 film had created fresh speculation and dubious interest into the general's death.
 MGM was accused of hyping the conspiracy theory in order to market the film.
 Numerous books have since been published on the subject culminating in the "sensationalist" but "widely read" 2008 best-seller Target: Patton, The Plot to Assassinate General George S. Patton.

 Although approximately $2.5 billion in German gold, most of which is still missing, was determined to have been pilfered in several separate thefts, no train robbery occurred as depicted in the film.
 Brass Target, despite a lukewarm reception upon its release, is noted for its attention to historical detail in an early post-war Europe.
 The Cold War had not started but relations with the Russians are shown to have already become frosty.

 Casting

 Many American soldiers from the 66th MI Group who were stationed in Munich appear as extras in the film.

 Filming

 Brass Target was shot on location in Munich, Bavaria, West Germany and Switzerland.

 Release

 Brass Target was released in theaters on December 22, 1978 in the United States and March 2, 1979 in the United Kingdom.

 The film was released on DVD on August 30, 2012 by the Warner Archive Collection.
-MGM Home Entertainment released Brass Target on DVD as part of its Sophia Loren Collection.
+MGM Home Entertainment (under license from WB) released Brass Target on DVD as part of its Sophia Loren Collection.